isaacadorno21/Receipt-Processor-Challenge/README.md

 ## Docker

 The application can be built and run using Docker.
+You can install Docker from [their website](https://www.docker.com).

 1. Build the Docker image: